NLESC-JCER/cpp2wasm/README.md

   return redirect(url_for('result', jobid=job.id))
 ```

-The last method is to ask the Celery task queue what the status is of the job and return the result when it is succesfull.
+The last method is to ask the Celery task queue what the status is of the job and return the result when it is succesful.

 ```{.python #py-result}
 @app.route('/result/<jobid>')